Image of a woman, smiling while drinking coffee

 Although many people think it, there isn’t just one ISA.
 There are a few types.
 The two main ISAs to consider are cash ISAs and investment ISAs, of which there are a few different accounts to choose from – each offering different ways to control and access your money.

-Some cash ISAs come with easy access, should you need to get to your money quickly in the short-term, and others offer fixed rates, typically one or two-year, where you can’t access your money early without a penalty.
+Some cash ISAs come with easy access, should you need to get to your money quickly in the short term.
+Others offer fixed rates, typically for one or two years, where you can’t access your money early without a penalty.

 Shen Lloyds Financial Expert